Camphora officinarum: Uses

-C. camphora is cultivated for camphor and timber production.
+The species is cultivated for camphor and timber production.
 The production and shipment of camphor, in a solid, waxy form, was a major industry in Taiwan prior to and during the Japanese colonial era (1895–1945).
 It was used medicinally and was also an important ingredient in the production of smokeless gunpowder and celluloid.
 Primitive stills were set up in the mountainous areas in which the tree is usually found.
 The wood was chipped; these chips were steamed in a retort, allowing the camphor to crystallize on the inside of a crystallization box after the vapour had passed through a cooling chamber.
 It was then scraped off and packed out to government-run factories for processing and sale.
 Camphor was one of the most lucrative of several important government monopolies under the Japanese.

 The wood has an insect-repellent quality.

 Camphor

 Camphor is a white crystalline substance, obtained from the tree C. camphora.
 Camphor has been used for many centuries as a culinary spice, a component of incense, and as a medicine.
 It is also an insect repellent and a flea-killing substance.